Path to Buddhism

 This footpath starts from the Great Buddha archway on Guashan Road, passes by Jiulong Pond, and ends at the Great Buddha statue.

-Along the path decorated with flowers and plants on both sides, there are thirty-two Guanyin stone statues contributed by followers, known as the Representations of All Living Creatures.
-As you make your way up the stairs, you will feel as if all your worldly worries have disappeared before entering the religious visit area with the Great Buddha statue as the backdrop.
+Along the path, lined with lush flowers and greenery, stand thirty-two Guanyin stone statues contributed by followers, known as the Manifestations of the Bodhisattva.
+As you ascend the stairs, the weight of worldly worries seems to dissolve, leading you into the sacred precinct where the Great Buddha statue stands serenely in the backdrop.

 Jiulong Pond (Nine Dragon Pond)